breastmed/breastmed/content/services.md

       ## Home visit

       A 1:1 consultation gives us the time to explore your medical, birth and breastfeeding history to date, as well as your breastfeeding goals.
 A home visit allows us to use your own furniture for positioning and attachment which can be repeated after I have left.
 Babies should be fed responsively, but you may want to offer milk around 2 hours before I arrive so we will be able to talk before they need to feed again.
 I understand babies are unpredictable however, and the benefit of a home visit is that we can go entirely at your baby's pace.
 You won't have to worry about your baby crying in the car seat or being late because they needed a nappy change just as you're about to leave.
+It is advisable to inform your NHS team of your home visit appointment time.

-      Most families require only 1 home visit and I am available for text or email support for as long as you need it.
+      Most families require only 1 home visit and I am available for email support for as long as you need it.

       * Home consultations include a written report within 48 hours which can be shared with your medical team, legal representative or employer.

-      ### £200
+      ### £300

-      ### 1 hour appointment, with unlimited text support
+      ### 1.5 hour appointment, with text support for 2 weeks.

       [Book now](BOOK)